pro-vision/fe-tools/packages/vscode-pv-handlebars-language-server/CONTRIBUTING.md

 ## Build and deploy locally

-- run `vsce package` to generate a .vsix file (in the releases directory). install it via "install from vsix" from command pallet.
+- run `vsce package` (or `npm run pkg`) to generate a .vsix file (in the releases directory). install it via "install from VSIX" from command pallet.